 15) Stereotyping Germans as being unfriendly, humourless, or worse.

 If you’re travelling to Germany and are coming armed with preconceptions about Germans, forget all that you think you know and check your assumptions at the door.
-There are all sorts of common stereotypes out there – like that Germans aren’t friendly, lack a sense of humour, wear Lederhosen all of the time, have an obsessive need for order, and more.
+There are all sorts of common stereotypes out there, like that Germans aren’t friendly, lack a sense of humour, wear Lederhosen all of the time, have an obsessive need for order, and more.
 Even worse are those that labels all Germans as Nazis or racists.
-While travelling Germany can be tough for a person of colour, most Germans don’t fit that mold.
+While travelling Germany can be tough for a person of colour, most Germans don’t fit that mold and are amazing and kind people.

 Recommended reading: Best Berlin Meetup Groups for Meeting New People